Room Draw FAQs

 9. What should I remember about specific rooms?

 Prairie View houses CHOICE program residents.
 The Carlson International Center is home to the Crossroads program, which requires a separate application.
 Also, note that surcharges apply to a few of the housing options.
-This includes any apartment on campus ($1880/year surcharge in 2013-2014); Southwest Hall suites and singles ($980/year surcharge in 2013-2014); Uhler Hall triples or quads ($600/year surcharge in 2013-2014); Carlson International Center ($900/year surcharge in 2013-2014).
-Note: Exact surcharge amounts for 2014-2015 will be determined by the college's budget committee and approved by the Board of Trustees by mid-April.
+This includes any apartment on campus ($1960/year surcharge in 2015-2016); Southwest Hall suites and singles ($1020/year surcharge in 2015-2016); Uhler Hall triples or quads ($600/year surcharge in 2015-2016); Carlson International Center ($920/year surcharge in 2015-2016).
+Note: Exact surcharge amounts for 2016-2017 will be determined by the college's budget committee and approved by the Board of Trustees by mid-April.

-10. If I am going on an abroad program for the fall semester, can I go through Room Draw?
+11. If I am going on an abroad program, student teaching, or doing a full-time internship away from campus for the fall semester, can I go through Room Draw?

-If your roommate is going to be gone for fall semester 2014, you will NOT be able to hold a spot open all fall.
+12. What if my preferred roommate is going abroad/will be away from campus in the fall?
+If your roommate is going to be gone for fall semester 2016, you will NOT be able to hold a spot open all fall.
 You should work with friends to figure out a plan that allows your roommate to return to your room in the spring by switching with someone who’s going abroad or with someone on campus who knows he/she wants to move to another spot on campus for the spring, etc.

-13. I get good grades.
+14. I get good grades.
 Shouldn't I have priority over someone who does not get good grades?
 No. The Room Draw process at Gustavus is not merit-based.
-There are lots of reasons why this is the case... but the main reason is that specific grades are pretty subjective to the person, to the situation, etc. For example, if a student has a documented learning disability and may never be able to get straight A's no matter how much they study, should they have limited options for housing?
+There are lots of reasons why this is the case... but the main reason is that specific grades are pretty subjective to the person, to the situation, etc. For example, if a student has a documented learning disability and may never be able to get straight A's no matter how much they study, we feel they should not have limited options for housing.
 The system is intended to be as fair as possible for as many people as possible.

-Pay attention to posters in the residence halls advertising information session, stop by the Res Life office every Thursday afternoon in February and March between 2:30 - 4:30 p.m. for drop-in questions, and check out the “Step by Step Process Overview” section on this page!
+Pay attention to posters in the residence halls advertising information session, stop by the Res Life office for drop-in questions (Specific time & days TBD), and check out the “Step by Step Process Overview” section on this page!